-If you’re looking for a welcoming community with challenging academics and a commitment to serving others, Iona could be the right fit for you.
-Located on 45 scenic acres in New Rochelle, New York, just 20 miles north of Midtown Manhattan, Iona provides an educational experience grounded in the liberal arts and enhanced by a strong focus on career-ready skills.
+Located on 45 scenic acres in New Rochelle, New York, just 20 miles north of Midtown Manhattan, Iona provides an educational experience that is grounded in the liberal arts and enhanced by a strong focus on career-ready skills.
 As an Iona student, you will develop the knowledge, problem-solving ability, and real-world connections—mentored by our faculty and alumni—to gain a competitive edge in your career.

 Iona prepares its students for success in all facets of their lives.
-Founded in 1940 by the Christian Brothers, today the private, comprehensive, four-year Catholic college enrolls approximately 4,000 undergraduate and graduate students from diverse backgrounds and more than 42 countries.
+Founded in 1940 by the Christian Brothers, the private, comprehensive, four-year Catholic college enrolls approximately 4,000 undergraduate and graduate students from diverse backgrounds and 43 countries.

-Centrally located in Westchester County between the economic centers of New York City and Fairfield County, Connecticut, Iona students have easy access to internship opportunities in all career fields, and nearly 70% complete at least one.
+Centrally located in Westchester County between the economic centers of New York City and Fairfield County, Connecticut, Iona students have easy access to internship opportunities in all career fields, and the majority of students complete at least one.
 Many also participate in Mission & Ministry’s local service projects or weeklong trips.
-Ninety-one percent of Iona graduates are employed or enrolled in graduate school within six months of graduation.
+Ninety-three percent of Iona graduates are employed or enrolled in graduate school within six months of graduation.

 Academics and career pathways